-For assessment year 2010, on a statewide basis, Washington satisfied the IAAO standards for median ratio (statewide median ratio = 0.92).
-The state did meet standards for the coefficient of dispersion for residential property (COD = 12 percent) and for nonresidential property (COD = 19 percent).
+For assessment year 2011, on a statewide basis, Washington satisfied the IAAO standards for median ratio (statewide median ratio = 0.93).
+The state met the standard for the coefficient of dispersion for residential property (COD = 13 percent), but was outside the standard for nonresidential property (COD = 22 percent).

-At the county level, 34 counties had median ratios within the IAAO standard of 0.90 to 1.10.
-Five counties were not within the IAAO standard.
+At the county level, 36 counties had median ratios within the IAAO standard of 0.90 to 1.10.
+Three counties were not within the IAAO standard.

-Twenty-four counties had a residential property coefficient of dispersion between 5-15 percent and met the IAAO standard.
-Twelve counties had coefficients of dispersion for residential properties greater than 15 percent.
+Twenty-one counties had a residential property coefficient of dispersion between 5-15 percent and met the IAAO standard.
+Fifteen counties had coefficients of dispersion for residential properties greater than 15 percent.
 Data by class of property are not available for Columbia and Garfield Counties.

-Twenty-four counties were within the IAAO suggested coefficient of dispersion range for nonresidential property of 5-20 percent.
+Twenty-five counties were within the IAAO suggested coefficient of dispersion range for nonresidential property of 5-20 percent.
 Twelve counties had CODs above 20 percent for nonresidential properties.
 Data by class of property are not available for Columbia and Garfield Counties.